Kakashi-sensei/sx_PromotionVsPrevention/README.md

 ```
 ---
 ## Part 2 comparing group 0 and group 1 in each parts
-* one group 0 vs group 1 in prevention
+### group 0 vs group 1 in prevention
-### H0: there is no significant difference between group 0 and group 1 in prevention
+* H0: there is no significant difference between group 0 and group 1 in prevention
-### H1: Values in group 0 are greater than group 1
+* H1: Values in group 0 are greater than group 1
 ```
 t-test report
 Welch Two Sample t-test